shreyawalia/ai-powered-file-management/README.md

 To run the project:

-Download all the files and folders in the repository other than the model creation folder.
+Download the repository.

+Open command prompt.
+Go to the file location.
-Run the app.py file
+Run the python app.py command.

 Make sure that port port 5000 is available